QUARTERLY INSPECTION (AND 30 DAYS AFTER INITIAL START)

 PERIODIC CLEAN WATER RINSE

-Periodic cleaning with Totaline® environmentally balanced coil cleaner is essential to extend the life of coils.
-This cleaner is available from Replacement Components Division as part number P902-0301 for a one gallon container, and part number P902-0305 for a 5 gallon container.
-It is recommended that all coils, including standard aluminum, pre-coated, copper/copper or e-coated coils be cleaned with the Totaline environmentally balanced coil cleaner as described below.
-Coil cleaning should be part of the u
+Periodic cleaning with Totaline® environmentally sound coil cleaner is essential to extend the life of coils.
+This cleaner is available from Replacement Components Division as part number P902-0301 for a one gallon (3.8L) container, and part number P902-0305 for a 5 gallon (19L) container.
+It is recommended that all coils, including standard aluminum, pre-coated, copper/copper or e-coated coils be cleaned with the Totaline environmentally sound coil cleaner as described below.
+Coil cleaning should be part o

 Avoid use of:

-Totaline environmentally balanced coil cleaner is nonflammable, hypo-allergenic, non-bacterial, and a USDA accepted biodegradable agent that will not harm the coil or surrounding components such as electrical wiring, painted metal surfaces, or insulation.
+Totaline environmentally sound coil cleaner is nonflammable, hypoallergenic, non-bacterial, and a USDA accepted biodegradable agent that will not harm the coil or surrounding components such as electrical wiring, painted metal surfaces, or insulation.
 Use of non-recommended coil cleaners is strongly discouraged since coil and unit durability could be affected.

 UNIT DAMAGE HAZARD